sorbet/sorbet-typed/README.md

 This tests a few of the parameters available on the `validates` method based on existing code from the ActiveModel documentation or active codebases using the gem.

+The tests can be run locally by installing Sorbet with `gem install sorbet` and then running `ruby .ci/run.rb`.

 # Contributors

 This repository was originally written by the fine folks at